David Cox (artist): London, 1804–1814

 In 1804 Cox was promised work by the theatre impresario Philip Astley and moved to London, taking lodgings in 16 Bridge Row, Lambeth.
 Although he was unable to get employment at Astley's Amphitheatre it is likely that he had already decided to try to establish himself as a professional artist, and apart from a few private commissions for painting scenery his focus over the next few years was to be on painting and exhibiting watercolours.
-While living in London, Cox married his landlord's daughter, Mary Agg and the couple moved to Dulwich in 1808.
+While living in London, Cox married his landlord's daughter, Mary Ragg and the couple moved to Dulwich in 1808.

 In 1805 he made his first of many trips to Wales, with Charles Barber, his earliest dated watercolours are from this year.
 Throughout his lifetime he made numerous sketching tours to the Home Counties, North Wales, Yorkshire, Derbyshire and Devon.

 Cox exhibited regularly at the Royal Academy from 1805.
 His paintings never reached high prices, so he earned his living mainly as a drawing master.
 His first pupil, Colonel the Hon.H.
 Windsor (the future Earl of Plymouth) engaged him in 1808, Cox went on to acquire several other aristocratic and titled pupils.
 He also went on to write several books, including: Ackermanns' New Drawing Book (1809); A Series of Progressive Lessons (1811); Treatise on Landscape Painting (1813); and Progressive Lessons on Landscape (1816).
 The ninth and last edition of his series Progressive Lessons, was published in 1845.

 By 1810 he was elected President of the Associated Artists in Water Colour.
 In 1812, following the demise of the Associated Artists, he was elected as associate of the Society of Painters in Water Colour (the old Water Colour Society).
 He was elected a Member of the Society in 1813, and exhibited there every year (except 1815 and 1817) until his death.